uni-mannheim-qm-2020/week00_getting_started/README.md

 Welcome to the course Quantitative Methods at the University of Mannheim.
 In this course we will use the open-source software `R` and RStudio.
 Before we get started with the lecture on Wednesday, we would like you to install both `R` and RStudio on your computer.
 In this document we provide you detailed instructions to install these programs.

-To facilitate a convenient workflow, we will integrate the course in GitHub.
+To facilitate an efficient workflow, we will integrate Github into the course.
 By now, you should have already received an invitation mail.

 ## What is `R`?